Apr Band Cost Comparator

 Set your APR

 Enter the APR you have been quoted, or the representative APR of a product you are considering.
-The tool highlights your rate on the chart and in the comparison table, and calculates the premium above the benchmark across all three term lengths.
+The tool highlights your rate on the chart and in the comparison table, and estimates the premium above the benchmark across all three term lengths.
 If your APR falls between the standard bands, the tool shows it as an additional row in the table.

 3